Help the Audiology Community

 ©COPYRIGHT NOTICE: Auditec’s recordings are protected by copyright.
 Each product represents one license for up to two audiometers at one location.
 Sharing, uploading to servers, publishing to the internet, and all other forms of distribution are prohibited.
 Email questions regarding copyright to auditecinfo@auditec.com.

-Use the “Buy Now” button below or call 1-800-669-9065 (from US) or 314-416-1050 (outside the US) to order.
+Use the “Buy Now” button below to order.
 FREE shipping to contiguous US locations.
 INTERNATIONAL CUSTOMERS: Importers are responsible for duties and taxes.
 Auditec advises your organization to contact your government to estimate tax prior to ordering.

 CUNY Sentences Mixed with Cafeteria Noise at +8dB© (CD Format); Item 239; Price $150.00 USD + S&H Buy Now Button